hnolCol/mitocube/README.md

 ### PostgreSQL database

-The database can be setup using the SQL statements in `setup_empty_postgresql_20230418.sql` found in the `/backend/resources/data/setup/` directory. `/backend/resources/data/` will include scripts to create the initial data structure, but also to import existing data saved in the `/backend/data/` directories into the database.
+The database can be setup using the SQL statements in `setup_empty_postgresql_20230531.sql` found in the  `/backend/resources/data/setup/` directory. `/backend/resources/data/` will include scripts to create the initial data structure, but also to import existing data saved in the `/backend/data/` directories into the database.

+Edit and run the `setup_default_rows_postgresql_20230629.sql` file to add instruments and attributes to the database.

+Scripts in the migration subfolder can be used to migrate old json files into the database.
+It is requred to edit the json files to match the data to the new database entries.

 ### Apache